We have information you must know before you buy the Sierra 1500 Hybrid.

 Access to the rear seating area of the Extended Cab is eased by rear-hinged doors that open to nearly flush with the bed sides.
 Sitting in the back seat of the Extended Cab is made more pleasant thanks to the fact that the windows in the rear access doors power fully down.

 We've driven multiple versions of the GMC Sierra and found all of them to be comfortable.

 The 5.3-liter V8 provided plenty of power for the extended cab SLE models we drove.
 All engines need to be revved up (by truck standards) for best performance.
 Generally, the Sierra models match competitors for smoothness.

 Of the suspensions, the Z83 is claimed the smoothest ride.
 The Z85 is slightly stiffer and for those who often tow moderate trailers, a good choice for towing.
 The Z71 is set up to enhance off-pavement driving yet works very well on the road.
 In fact, we think the Z71 is the best suspension setup for comfort on the widest range of surfaces.
 The Z60 configuration is for street performance and includes big 20-inch wheels; we like performance but think trucks should be trucks, so the Z60 is not our first choice.
 The NHT Max Trailering Package is designed for Sierra owners who need to tow and carry the heaviest loads.

-The highest tow rating for a Sierra is 10,700 pounds on Extended Cab (not long bed) or Crew Cab model; top Regular Cab rating is 10,000 pounds.
+The highest tow rating for a Sierra is 10,700 pounds on Extended Cab (not long bed) models; top Crew Cab rating is 10,600 and for Regular Cabs it's 10,000 pounds.
 Note these figures typically apply to a truck with just a driver on board, and vary substantially based on a variety of equipment and options.